Iasonaspg/cpp_heaven_n_hell/notes.md

+## C++ Philosophy

+> **Zero Overhead Principle** If you have an abstraction it should not cost anything compared to write the equivalent code at lower level.
+For example, if I have say a matrix multiply it should be written in a such a way that you could not drop to the C level of abstraction and use arrays and pointers and such and run faster

+* **Statically Typed Language**: Enforce safety at compile time whenever possible

+  * Catch many bugs at compile time instead of run time
+  * The type annotation makes the code more readable
+  * Promote compiler optimizations and runtime efficiency
+  * Allow users to define their own type system

+> C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do, it blows your whole leg off

+> C++ does not have garbage collection because it does not produce so much garbage

+## Details

 * Instead of reference semantics, C++ uses values semantics by default.
 Arguments are passed by value.

 * If we want reference semantics, we can have them

-> C++ does not have garbage collection because it does not produce so much garbage

         int x{7}; // initialization
         vector<int> vec{0,1,2,5,6};